Researchers are warning those planning to vacation to the Cape Cod area this summer to be on the lookout for great white sharks.

 In late June, a great white shark was spotted at the Head of the Meadow Beach in Truro, MA, which forced the beach to close swimming for an hour, according to Boston 25 News.

 The outlet noted that the last fatal shark attack in Cape Cod took place in 2018 when a 26-year-old man was killed.

 Locals and those on vacation in Cape Cod are able to track shark sightings thanks to the Atlantic White Shark Conservancy's Sharktivity app.
 The app tracks confirmed and unconfirmed shark sightings from within the last two days, week, month, and year.

-According to the Shartivity app, there have been 12 confirmed shark sightings and two unconfirmed sightings in the last week.
-Overall, there were 18 total confirmed shark sightings and three unconfirmed sightings in June around the Cape Cod area.
+According to the Sharktivity app, there have been 12 confirmed shark sightings and two unconfirmed sightings during the last week of June.
+Overall, around the Cape Cod area, there were 18 total confirmed shark sightings and three unconfirmed sightings in that month.

 Some beachgoers find it fascinating that they are in the same water as a great white shark, and were even willing to bring their children in the water.